aaronbieber/octopress-blog/_drafts/what-i-ve-learned-from-20-000-php-files.markdown

 Adhering to this style standard has, in no small way, made our large team more productive.

-## Performance Is a Journey ##
+## Performance Is Not a Destination ##

-Performance is not a destination, it is a journey.
+Performance is not a destination; you will never complete the task of making your application performant.
+When you work with only a few people, all of you will be equally aware of how you are impacting the performance of the system (unless you are all quite thoughtless).
+When you work with hundreds of people, each with their own deadlines and requirements, it is natural for performance to slip gradually unless everyone keeps an eye on it.

 ## Communication Is Critical ##